10 simple living tips to help you focus on what matters most.

 6. Brush and floss my teeth.

 Before I had a routine, I used to waste a lot of time surfing the internet and social media.
-I rarely had time to do the things that I really wanted to, like exercising, journaling, and even reading a good book.
+I rarely had time to do the things that I really wanted to, like exercising, journaling, or reading a good book.

-I had to prioritize the things that mattered to me and best supported me and my family.
-Having a solid routine may take some time.
-You might have to experiment and change things around until you have one that best suits your lifestyle.
-It will be worth the effort because your day will flow much easier and with more intention.
+I had to prioritize the things that mattered to me to simplify my life in a way that best supported me and my family.
+Having a solid routine may take some time to create in the beginning, but it's worth the effort because your day will flow much easier and with more intention.

 Gratitude will open up your life to more abundance without adding anything that you don’t need.
 I remember when I challenged myself to write a gratitude journal every day for 30 days because I heard about all the benefits but was a bit skeptical about it.

-What surprised me most was looking forward to the little things in my life that I took for granted before.
+What surprised me most after just a few days was looking forward to the little things in my life that I took for granted before.

 They were things like drinking my coffee slowly in the morning, enjoying a piece of chocolate by myself, and even the journaling process itself.

 If you practice gratitude regularly, you may open yourself up to more positive emotions such as contentment and joy.
-When you feel deeply fulfilled, you’re less likely to act on urges that only serve to fill an endless void.
+When you feel deeply fulfilled, you’re less likely to act on empty urges.

 A distraction can be anything that takes your attention away from something that needs your focus.